garethr/garethr-docker/README.md

 }
 ```

-This is equivalent to running the following under upstart:
+This is equivalent to running the following:

-    docker run -d base /bin/sh -c "while true; do echo hello world; sleep 1; done"
+    docker run -d base --name helloworld /bin/sh -c "while true; do echo hello world; sleep 1; done"

 Run also contains a number of optional parameters: